dternyak/coursera/An Introduction to Interactive Programming in Python/README.md

-coursera - An Introduction to Interactive Programming in Python
+An Introduction to Interactive Programming in Python (Fundamentals of Computing - Specialization) [Coursera]
 ========

 URL: https://class.coursera.org/interactivepython-005

 * Tips and solutions to the Quizzes: